EdgeFirstAI/documentation/docs/datasets/tutorials/annotations.md

 ### AI Assisted Annotation

 This feature allows users to annotate 2D,3D or 2D segments with just a 2D box prompt.
-For details of this workflow please refer to [AI Assited Annotation](../../studio/agtg.md).
+For details of this workflow please refer to [AI Assisted Annotation](../../studio/agtg.md).

 ### Manual Annotation